jneug/typst-mantys/docs/manual.typ

 === Adding entries to the index

-Using #cmd[idx] you can add new entries to the index.
+Using @cmd:idx you can add new entries to the index.
 Entries may be categorized by #arg[kind].
 Commands have #arg(kind: "cmd") set and custom types #arg(kind: "type").
 You may add arbitrary new types.
 If your package handles colors, you may want to add a "color" category like this:
 ```typc
 idx("red", kind: "color")
 ```